ceumicrodata/onboarding/_episodes/05-BEAD.md

 teaching: 0
 exercises: 0
 questions:
-- "How do you ensure that your data products are reprodicuble?"
+- "How do you ensure that your data products are reproducible?"
 objectives:
 - "Use `bead`, a command-line tool to create, update and share data products."
 keypoints:
 - "Keep and share data together with the code that produced it."
-- "When sharing data with someone else, always do it in a bead."
+- "When sharing your data, always do it in a bead."
 - "Never refer to external data from a bead, use bead inputs."
 ---